 Term Definition Job Name A free-form name for the job you are creating.
 Must be unique across the entire application.
 Masking Method Select either In-Place or On-The-Fly.
 Multi-Tenant Check the box if the job is for a multi-tenant database.
 This option allows existing rulesets to be reused to mask identical schemas via different connectors.
 The connector can be selected at job execution time.
 Rule Set Select a ruleset for this job to execute against.
-Masking Method Select either In-place or On-the-fly.
-Min Memory (MB) optional Minimum amount of memory to allocate for the job, in megabytes.
+Masking Method Min Memory (MB) optional